 You need VirtualBox to work –if you have Linux on Root, we explain how to install VirtualBox 5.0 on Ubuntu - although if you don't have it on your computer, the Andy OS installation will download it automatically.

-Its installation process is quite a time consuming and, as we mentioned before in the case of virtual machines, it can consume quite a few resources once it is working.
+Its installation process is quite time-consuming and, as we mentioned before in the case of virtual machines, it can consume quite a few resources once it is working.

 Best of all, Andy is pretty well up to date with other emulators as he currently runs Android 4.4 KitKat.
 Another interesting feature of Andy is that he allows you to use your phone as a remote control.

 However, it needs you to register on its official website and activate your account by verifying your email address.
 As with Andy OS, Genymotion also uses Virtual Box.

 Genymotion's unique feature is that it allows you to choose from a number of Android devices, whether smartphones or tablets and then use Virtual Box to emulate the device.

 YouWave Android is the ideal android emulator for pc for those who do not have a high-end system.
 It can be installed on a limited machine without problems, and also if your thing is gaming with You Wave Android you will have support for online multiplayer.
 It also has a very easy-to-use interface.

 Users can install You Wave Android applications through APKs or Google Play.
 It is not totally free, but the developer offers a ten-day trial before you have to shell out your money.

 - Android UI Emulation